Gantt Features

 Critical Path

-The Critical Path in a Gantt chart refers to the sequence of tasks or activities that determine the shortest possible duration to complete a project.
+The Critical Path in a Gantt chart highlights the sequence of tasks to determine the project's overall duration & helps you focus on the most crucial activities to meet deadlines.
 It represents the longest path of interdependent tasks in the project schedule, and any delay in the critical path will result in a delay in the overall project timeline.

 This critical path helps project managers stay focused on the tasks that determine whether a project will be completed on time.